BlakeWilliams/vim-tbro/README.md

 command to the pane specified by `g:tbro_pane`.
 That's it.

 ## Usage

 In vim you can call `Tbro command` to send "command" to the pane specified by `g:tbro_pane`.
 Use `ctrl+a q` (or whatever your tmux prefix is) to display your panes id's.
 The default pane is pane 1.
 If you want to target a different pane, just set `let g:tbro_pane = 2` or call `:TbroPane` (be sure to use tab complete with `:TbroPane`!).

+Tbro provides a way to send raw keys to a pane using the `TbroKeys`.
+For example, you can send control+c by calling `TbroKeys C-c`.

 You can also run the last command with `TbroRedo`.